-The Department of Occupational Therapy plans to offer two avenues for admission into the MU OTD Program: the Traditional Pathway and the Health Sciences Pathway.
+The Department of Occupational Therapy plans to offer three avenues for admission into the MU OTD Program.

 Traditional Pathway

 The Traditional Pathway will require candidates to possess a baccalaureate degree from an accredited college or university (degree in any field) or be in the senior year of undergraduate study.
 A completed bachelor's degree will be required prior to enrollment in the MU OTD Program, as evidenced by a final official college/university transcript.
 Completion of all the prerequisite courses as described in the admissions criteria section (above) is required.